 The Bloody Mary still holds a place in my heart due to those flights.
 For some reason, it had never occurred to me to drink a Bloody Mary when on the ground, but as soon as we hit the clouds it made sense.
 I’ve read articles that suggest the combination of acidic tomato juice and spice overcome the tastebud-dulling effects of recirculated air and a pressurised cabin, but for whatever reason my love of the Bloody Mary spilled over from up in the air to down on the ground, and eventually became a love of adulterated tomato juice.
 These days the addition of vodka just seems like a waste of tomato juice to me, although a Red Snapper, with gin rather than vodka, is a different matter altogether…

 Food remains one of the most important pieces of any journey for me, with my occasionally obsessive planning always including opportunities to eat.
 With air travel, this includes the oft-criticised airline meal, something of which I remain incredibly fond.
 I can safely say that I have eaten very part of every meal I have been given on an airline since I first flew 30 years ago, apart from the suspicious looking mushrooms that Virgin Atlantic used to serve as part of their ‘English Breakfast’ on early morning flights from JFK and Newark in the early 2000s.
 I still remember their worrying and unique shade of grey.
-It’s not generally good, but I love the way that they produce food of the impressive quality that they do under the space, storage, reheating, serving and financial constraints that they operate under.
+It’s not generally good, but I love the way that they produce food of the impressive quality that they do under the space, storage, reheating, serving and financial constraints that they operate under. what is the generic form of viagra

 At school, during a home economics project where I burned onions and made a grey quiche ‘to be served in the cafeteria of a municipal leisure centre’, a brief I somehow came up with myself, one of my classmates rustled up an airline meal.
 His mother worked for Monarch and had scored him a liveried set of dishes and a tray, which he filled with food and presented to our teacher.
 I have no memory of what he cooked, but I still remember that I was jealous of him having had the chance to have a go.
 And for having a better idea than cooking for a leisure centre, a type of institution I had then, and still have now, managed to avoid.

 That love of the usually-grim eating experience extends to the terminal food options, the word terminal being especially appropriate to my recent experience in Terminal Five.
 London Heathrow’s shiny new wing has decided to up the game from the old school pub-grub and occasional-passable-restaurant affair of terminals 1-4, and has brought in chains and names.
-I’ve now eaten in the three biggest, finishing on this trip with the meal that inspired me to give up my reading time on the flight and tap this out on an airplane-moded iPad instead.
+I’ve now eaten in the three biggest, finishing on this trip with the meal that inspired me to give up my reading time on the flight and tap this out on an airplane-moded iPad instead. can i get in trouble for ordering viagra online viagra 25 mg

 Firstly, Gordon Ramsey’s Plane Food.
 I tried this out shortly after it opened and found it to be quite pleasant.
 Not too badly priced and along the same level of quality as Chez Gerard, my ‘this is on expenses’ hangout in Terminal 3 from the days when I used to travel more frequently.
 The only serious issue I had was one common across all airport eating experiences in recent times – the knives.